-• The fair value estimation of share-based awards included in the statements of financial position and the inputs used in accounting for stock options in the statements of loss and comprehensive loss.
-The Company uses the Black-Scholes option pricing model to calculate the compensation expense and the estimates used for the calculation are outlined in note 8.
+The Company estimates the fair value of share-based awards included in the statements of financial position and the inputs used in accounting for stock options in the statements of loss and comprehensive loss.
+The Company uses the Black-Scholes Option Pricing Model to calculate the compensation expense and the estimates used for the calculation are outlined in note 10.

-m) New and Amended IFRS Standards that are Effective for the Current Period
+o) New and Amended IFRS Standards that are Effective for the Current Period